FAQ: Frequently Asked Questions

 Q2: What if my child is older than PreK and he/she does not meet all the conditions in Q1 (a) through (d) above, does it mean he/she isn't ready to begin lessons with you?

 A: Not necessarily.
-Older children usually have more knowledge and school experiences that I can keep most of them engaged in lessons.
+Older children usually have more knowledge and school experiences that I can keep many of them engaged in lessons.

 Q3: What brand or model of instrument should I buy?
 I don't want to buy one until I know my child will stick to lessons.

 A: I understand the hesitation to invest in an instrument when you don't know whether it will be a battle to get your child to learn it.
 I would ask local piano stores whether they have a rental program.
 I know one of my former students rented a piano from Evola music in Canton.
 Please do call King's Keyboard House in Ann Arbor to inquire as well.
 Regarding what brand or model to buy, it really depends on your budget.
 If you have a brand new, or a well maintained, acoustic piano, it is good enough to start lessons.
 If your piano is one of the reputable brands like Steinway, Boston, Essex, Yamaha, Kawai, Young Chang, Bosendorfer, Fazioli, more power to you!
 For digital pianos with weighted keys, some of the reputable brands are Yamaha, Kurzwell, Casio, Roland and Kawai.
 I prefer you get digital piano with heavy weighted keys, because heavier weights help you to develop stronger fingers.
 This will ease your transition to acoustic pianos if your skill level becomes more advanced.

 Q4: How long do I need to wait when I'm on the waiting list?